 This activity is one of our favorite technology activities for kids!

-How to Do the Light Up Christmas Tree Project
+How to Do the Christmas Light Circuit Project

 This light-up Christmas tree project is fun for older kids and if you are doing it with younger kids, skip the breadboard and just use a string of Christmas lights like we used to supplement our programmed lights.

-What you’ll need to do the programmable Light Up Christmas Tree Project:
+What you’ll need for the Christmas Light STEM Project:

 Disclaimer: This post includes affiliate links for your convenience at no cost to you.

 You can use any of these light kits for breadboard projects for kids.

 First, cut out your felt Christmas tree.

 We drew three small triangles onto a piece of felt folded in half and cut them out (similar to how we designed our Christmas tree for our dot-marker Christmas tree).

 Next, cut little holes in the tree where you want the lights to poke through.